Online Inventory

 Frequently Asked Questions

-What is a diamond cut round brilliant?
+What is a round brilliant diamond cut?

 What services do you provide for long-term customers at A.A.
 Rachminov?

-Answer: Among the services we offer our long-term customers are: diamond re-cutting and re-certification, support at customer events, access to our online inventory data, including via a newly launched app, diamond-investment consultations, global shipping options, and in-house training seminars about diamond basics for our clients’ staff and sales personnel around the world.
+Among the services we offer our long-term customers are: diamond re-cutting and re-certification, support at customer events, access to our online inventory data, including via a newly launched app, diamond-investment consultations, global shipping options, and in-house training seminars about diamond basics for our clients’ staff and sales personnel around the world.